- What is Form in Art?

 My goal here on my site is to share what I have learned with a good balance of the academic, the practical, the nuanced, and the fun.
 I want to share knowledge you can use.

 To understand form, it’s important to grasp its building blocks: lines, shape, and silhouette.

 Silhouettes are combined solid, monotone shapes (most often in black) whose edges match the outline (outside contour) of the form(s) they represent.

-Shapes are simplified, flat versions of form, that are created using lines.
+Shapes are simplified, flat versions of form that are created using lines.
 Shapes are created when lines connect to enclose space.
 Often the space contained within the line(s) is referred to as “positive” space, while the space outside the shape itself is called “negative” space.
 “Negative” space can also create shapes and interesting contours.
-These spaces are referred to as “negative” because they don’t contain any of the information of the forms and shapes, such as value, patterns, texture, etc.
+These spaces are referred to as “negative” because they don’t contain form descriptors such as value, patterns, texture, etc.

 The Five Main Types of Lines in Art